How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 Bluehost's Final Step in Checkout and Getting a Free Domain Name (Screenshot)

 Now, you’re done!
 Congratulations!
 You’ve signed up for an awesome hosting plan.
-Now you’re ready to start your new blog, which you can set up, since a free domain name came with your package.
+You’re ready to start your new blog, which you can set up since a free domain name came with your package.

 (Honorable Mention) Getting a Free Domain Name With Dreamhost